Useful links and guidance for musicians and their choirs.

 The Broadway Relief Project is a coalition of Broadway designers and stitchers that normally build costumes for Broadway hit musicals.
 The team was enlisted by the City of New York to creating over 2 million medical gowns for NYC public hospitals.
 The Singer's Mask was developed for singers to capture droplets while singing and provide comfort and ease of motion while singing.

-There are a growing number of other suppliers making to order:
+There are number of other suppliers making to order:

 Joan Fernley has produced patterns for making singers' masks and YouTube tutorials - many of the names above are producing to her pattern.
 She also runs a Facebook group 'Masks for performers'.